adityagrewal/rwu-rs/README.md

 ```

 Each board directory is an independent crate with its own target and toolchain, rather than a
-shared Cargo workspace — see the report for why.
+shared Cargo workspace, see the report for why.

 ## Demo status